emperorofmars/ava-unity/readme.md

 	The idea is that most of an avatar's functionality are representable as simple definitions.
 This way they become more portable and future-proof as it should be very simple to parse these definitions into whatever format any application now or in the future will support.

 	This should convert in a predictable manner, so that this component can be extended by a more complex but less portable one to support everything that this does not account for.

+	If this component is remade with some proper thought put into it, it should support fallback functionality, so that targets like for example VRM, which support blendshape states only, can be supported.

 	Extends AVA.avatar.